 In this step, we are going to select a set of ratios that will guide us toward our analysis. are metrics that help us in comprehending the main financial statements.
 To have a more detailed account of how they work check out our previous article on ratio analysis here.

-In this phase we have to select some ratios to assess few main aspects of the that we will divide in four main categories: profitability, liquidity, leverage and efficiency.
-In this phase we are going to leave valuation out, which we are going to include in the third step of our analysis.
+In this phase, we have to select some ratios to assess few main aspects of the that we will divide into four main categories: profitability, liquidity, leverage and efficiency.
+In this phase, we are going to leave valuation out, which we are going to include in the third step of our analysis.

-In short, the shortest the time it takes for a company to collect money from tis customers the more it becomes liquid overtime.
+In short, the shortest the time it takes for a company to collect money from its customers the more it becomes liquid over time.
 In Apple Inc. specific case, the receivable in days decreased by 12%, from 30.5 days to 26.8 days.

 This is definitely a good sign.
 In fact, usually a number, which goes below 60 days, is positive, and in this case below 30 days is an extremely positive result.